-This out-and-back hike starts at Wilson Beach and climbs through some attractive fir, spruce, and alder forests interspersed with sunny meadows.
-Although there aren't any redwoods for the first three and a half miles, the woods nontheless appear to be old growth and include some gigantic spruce trees.
+This out-and-back hike starts at Wilson Beach and climbs through attractive fir, spruce, and alder groves interspersed with sunny meadows.
+Although there aren’t any redwoods for the first three and a half miles, the woods nontheless appear to be old growth and include some gigantic spruce trees.
 Traffic noise over these first few miles detracts a little from the otherwise enjoyable scenery.

 Start at the Wilson Creek parking lot, which is on the west side of Highway 101 across from the former Redwood AYH Hostel.
 The parking lot is right at the point where northbound Highway 101 begins to climb into Del Norte Redwoods.

 The trail leaves the woods and climbs through a series of open meadows.
 Grass grows on the trail and there may be no visible tread, but it’s still clear where you’re supposed to go.

 There used to be a split in the trail just before the DeMartin campground.
 The left branch, which bypassed the campground, no longer seems to exist.
 This is unfortunate since it passed by a scenic little pond, which is still visible through the woods.

 The trail passes through the DeMartin Campground, which is in an attractive fir grove.
 Some of the sites are wooded, while others are sunny.
 It’s one of the nicer environmental campgrounds in RNSP, although it does get a little traffic noise.
 After the campground the trail descends slightly, then begins an insistent climb.
 There’s a noticable change in the woods; the dark spruce are gone, replaced with light-colored red alder and fir.

-Soon the trail enters the redwoods.
-Because this is a natural redwood boundary, the trees are on the small side for the first half-mile or so, but after the trail crests a ridge and enters full-blown old-growth uplands.
-The trail briefly contours around a ravine that has recently been burned in a forest fire; the groundcover is gone, giving the area a somewhat barren look.
+Soon the trail enters a redwood forest.
+This is a natural redwood boundary so the trees are on the small side for the first half-mile or so, but after the trail crests a ridge and enters full-blown old-growth uplands.